cert-manager/cert-manager/docs/getting-started/webhook.rst

   which is used to sign certificates for the webhook pod.
 * secret/cert-manager-webhook-tls - A TLS certificate issued by the
   root CA above, served by the webhook.

+The webhook's 'webhookbootstrap' controller is responsible for creating these secrets with no manual intervention needed.

+If errors occur around the webhook but the webhook is running then the webhook is most likely not reachable from the API server.
+In this case, ensure that the API server can communicate with the webhook by following the GKE private cluster explanation below.

 cainjector
 ----------